-Italians don’t dress that much different than people in other European countries, yet for many people, Italians are the epitome of chic.
+Italians don’t dress that much differently than people in other European countries.
+Yet, for many people, Italians are the epitome of chic.
 Why?
 Because Italians care about how well their clothing fits.
-Yes, some Italians rock a $2000 tailored merino wool suit, but even the cheap stuff looks great when it fits well.
+Yes, some Italians rock a $2,000 tailored wool suit, but even cheap clothes look great when they fit well.

 Fitted shirts, snug pants, and streamlined blouses are hallmarks of Italian fashion.
 Even when

-Italians have the almost mythical ability to look put together all the time.
-They manage this effortless brilliance with a great fit (see tip #1), but also with a few simple transitional seasonal fabrics.
+Italians have an almost mythical ability to look put together all the time.
+They manage this effortless brilliance with a great fit and a few simple, seasonal fabrics.

-Merino wool is a great travel fabric because it handles sweat and heat in the summer and cold wet days in the winter with the same ease.
-Pick up a few basic merino wool t-shirts and finish off your stylish packing list with one to two merino button-downs and you’ll be prepared to explore the ruins of Rome or the cafes of Florence like a local.
+Merino wool is a great travel fabric because it handles sweat and heat in the summer and cold and wet in the winter with the same ease.
+Pick up a few basic merino wool t-shirts and finish off your stylish packing list with one to two merino button-downs, and you’ll be prepared to explore the ruins of Rome or the cafes of Florence like a local.

-Just keep the prints simple or better yet, opt for solid neutral colors to mix and match for multiple outfits that work at sunset happy hour or a raging late night club in Campo di Fiori.
+Keep the prints simple.
+Better yet, opt for solid neutral colors to mix and match for multiple outfits that work at sunset happy hour or a late night club in Campo di Fiori.

 The same goes for linen.
-Honestly, I’ve never been the biggest fan of linen, since it can wrinkle in transit.
-However, summer in Italy can be hot, and linen is just the coolest fabric for, well, looking cool on sweltering days.
+I’ve never been the biggest fan of linen since it can wrinkle in transit.
+However, summer in Italy gets hot, and linen is the coolest fabric for sweltering days.
 Find a pair of linen pants or shorts you can wear while exploring the town and bring along a nice linen top to wear with jeans or shorts for happy hour aperitivos by the river.